 My work has been featured in various media and policy outlets including the Chicago Tribune, Chicago Sun Times, National Public Radio, CBS News, The Atlantic, The Government Finance Officers Association's Government Finance Review, Reboot Illinois, The Chicago Policy Review, Streetsblog, BusRide Magazine, Chicago Magazine, the Urban Land Institute Magazine, the American Planning Association, the Sustainable Cities Collective, Planetizen, The Brookings Institution, the Mayors Innovation Project, Center for American Progress, and the biography Seeking Bipartisanship: My Life in Politics, by U.S. Dept. of Transportation Secretary Ray LaHood.

-When I'm not researching urban policy and reading about politics I'm rescuing dogs, eating cheese and playing with my own lovable dog Brutus.
+When I'm not researching urban policy and reading about politics I'm rescuing dogs, enjoying the Bay Area's beauty, and playing with my own lovable dog Bob.